Romano-Garmez/kindlevncviewer/README.md

 This is based on LibVNCClient, part of the [LibVNCServer project](https://libvnc.github.io/).

-There is a discussion thread on MobileRead: http://www.mobileread.com/forums/showthread.php?t=150434
+There are multiple discussion threads on MobileRead: http://www.mobileread.com/forums/showthread.php?t=150434 https://www.mobileread.com/forums/showthread.php?t=228168 (the source of most of these files)

 Note that the current version is a major rewrite of the original version.
 The current version is implemented in Lua, targeted at LuaJIT.